 Given that we’re working on a budget, the first thing is to know how to differentiate junk from not-junk, which needs a keen eye.
 Moreover, it’s not just about finding it cheap or not expensive – it’s also important to get a good value for your money.
 Finally, you should make sure the amp is versatile, meaning you can use it both as a house amp and a gig amp.
-Our search yielded four items that await your keen eye (or ear).
+(Disclaimer: Though these products usually are under $300, there are price fluctuations.
+The real, current price is the one found on the Amazon page.)

 Fender Rumble 100 v3 Bass Combo Amplifier